-iii) Cancer Research
+2) Cancer Research

-The third focused area is "Cancer Research".
-According to the report3 of Merel Kimman et al (2012), over 700,000 new cases of cancer and 500,000 cancer deaths in ASEAN region were estimated in 2008.
-The most commonly diagnosed cancers were lung, breast and liver cancers.
-The most common causes of cancer death were lung cancer, liver cancer and colorectal cancer.
-The report suggested the burden of cancer was significant in Southeast Asia region and each country was strongly encouraged to put in place cancer-control health care policies.
+Over 700,000 new cases of cancer and 500,000 cancer deaths in the ASEAN region were estimated in 2008.
+The incidence rates of specific cancers across Southeast Asia vary, with health behaviours and lifestyle factors directly influence incidence rates.
+As a westernised lifestyle is increasingly adopted by Asian countries, the incidence of lifestyle-related cancers has risen.
+Findings from a 2012 report5 suggested the burden of cancer was significant in the Southeast Asia region, and each country was strongly encouraged to put in place cancer-control health care policies.